|

 - Install the software by step-by-step instructions

-- Launch MPEG to AVI Software by clicking Start -> All
+- Launch MPEG to MP4 Software

 - Choose MPEG files